hull/hull-js/docs-reference.md

     <div data-hull-widget="identity@hull"></div>

 Note the `@hull` notation.
-Hull provide means to use widgets from various locations, which we call 'widget sources', and all the prepackaged widgets come from the `hull` source.
+Hull provide means to use widgets from various locations, which we call _widget sources_, and all the prepackaged widgets come from the `hull` source.

 You can [learn more about widget sources below]().

-#### Look 'Ma, it's working!
+### Look 'Ma, it's working!

 That's all that is required to have a fully functional login widget...
 Really.
+Refresh your page to see the results.

 To summarize things up:

 1. Insert `hull.js` in your page
-2. Add the markup necessary for your widgets
+2. Add the necessary markup for your widgets
 3. Execute `Hull.init(opts)` with your credentials

 **That's enough to run the widgets, but you may still want to go a litle further.
 Here's an excerpt of what you can do more:**

-#### Passing parameters to a widget
+### Passing parameters to a widget

 Most of the time, you will need to customize the behaviour of your widgets.
 In Hull, you can pass options to your widgets by using `data-hull-` attributes, just like you would pass arguments to a method.

-The `identity` widget accepts one `provider` parameter, so you can choose the authentication provider you want your users to connect with.
+Following our example, the `identity` widget accepts one `provider` parameter, so you can choose the authentication provider you want your users to connect with.

 Tell the widget you want to use only Twitter OAuth as a valid uthentication method by typing: